rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 Read more about SQLite here: [SQLite FAQs](https://www.sqlite.org/faq.html#q7)

-Meaning, if we edited the Request to `')) UNION SELECT * FROM sqlite_master--` and sent the Request in Burp Suite, the Response tells us that there is an error:
+Meaning, if we edited the Request to `')) UNION SELECT * FROM sqlite_master--` and sent the Request in Burp Suite, the Response area tells us that there is an error:

 <img src="/images/blog/injection/dbschema.png" alt="SQL error">